UniMath/agda-unimath/src/ring-theory/ring-extensions-rational-numbers.lagda.md

         ( right-inverse-law-positive-integer-Rational-Extension-Ring R one-ℤ⁺))
 ```

-### The inverse of a product of positive integers in a rational ring is the product of their inverses
+### The inverse of a product of positive integers in a ring extension of `ℚ` is the product of their inverses

 ```agda
 module _